canonical/charmed-5g/docs/how-to/deploy_cups_sdcore.md

 # Deploy SD-Core with CUPS

-This guide covers how to install a multi-node SD-Core with separation of user and control plane traffic.
+This guide covers how to install a multi-node SD-Core with Control Plane and User Plane Separation (CUPS).

-### Requirements
+## Requirements

-You will need two kubernetes clusters as follows:
+You will need two Kubernetes clusters as follows.
+In this how-to, we cover installation and configuration of MicroK8s, however, any compatible Kubernetes cluster can be used.
 - `SD-Core Control Plane`, where the full set of control plane functions will be placed (AMF, SMF, etc)
 - `SD-Core User Plane`, where the User Plane Function (UPF) will be placed

-A separate machine is required for the Juju controller. [`TODO:` note on metallb for juju controller]
+A separate machine is required for the Juju controller. [`TODO:` note on MetalLB for Juju controller]

 In the `SD-Core User Plane` cluster, the following subnets must be present:
 - `access`, where the UPF listens for incoming sessions from the gNB